 Listing Your Rental Property on Airbnb

 Tenants do not have the right to let anyone else live on your property without your permission.
 That should be obvious but some people don’t always understand.
-It isn’t uncommon for some tenants to list your rental unit on sites like Airbnb to make some extra money while they’re out of town.
+According to these San Diego property managers it isn’t uncommon for some tenants to list your rental unit on sites like Airbnb to make some extra money while they’re out of town.

 This is something you should not allow.
 Airbnb is a great platform for landlords, it’s not a tool for tenants.
 In addition to specifically prohibiting subletting on your lease agreement, you should be prepared to have a conversation with the tenant that they cannot put the rental unit on a platform like Airbnb or rent the property to someone else without your permission.

 It’s okay for tenants to let a friend stay at your rental unit for a day or two, but if this becomes a permanent arrangement, then you should be taken into confidence first.

 Fixing the damage done to your property due to drugs can cost an arm and a leg.